 In 1962 Picasso and the Louise Leiris Gallery cooperated again with the production of a facsimile edition of the linocuts, meticulously recreated in reduced size.

 This impression from the sought-after 1962 edition was published on heavy wove paper with a richly textured printed surface.
 The sheet measures 318 x 365 mm and the image size is 270 x 325 mm.

 An original hand-signed and numbered (5/50) aquatint with dry-point on Rives wove paper with the 'Pablo Picasso' watermark, from the "Sable Mouvant" portfolio.

 From the very rare limited edition of just 50 printed in 1965 by Atelier Crommelynck and published by Louis Broder, Paris.
 Dimensions: 38 x 28 cm.

 Referenced in the catalogue Raisone (Georges Bloch .
 1190; Brigitte Baer.
 1159)

 A lithograph produced on vellum in an edition of 300 by Mourlot.

 Referenced in: Mourlot 119; Bloch 1259; Czwiklitzer 2

-Both are printed on heavy Arches vellum paper with full margins with each sheet measuring 40 x 50 cm before framing.
+Printed on heavy Arches vellum paper with full margins, the sheet measuring 40 x 50 cm before framing.

 Two simply stunning lithographs